 To ensure you keep top talent satisfied and engaged, it's crucial to have an effective employee retention strategy in place, and this needs to start at the very beginning:

 1. Recruitment.
 Attracting the right people in the first place is key to retention.
-Approach recruitment from a holistic perspective, with attention not just on skills and experience, but also personal qualities and behaviours that match your company culture.
+Approach recruitment from a holistic perspective, with attention not just to skills and experience, but also to personal qualities and behaviors that match your company culture.

 2. Onboarding.
 The first few months are critical.
-Have a process in place that ensures new hires are fully integrated into the organisation, that they understand the value of their contribution, and how it impacts business objectives.
+Have a process in place that ensures new hires are fully integrated into the organization, and that they understand the value of their contribution, and how it impacts business objectives.

 4. Professional Development.
 If your employees feel stunted in their role, they're more likely to look around for new opportunities.
 Improve retention by offering plenty of scope for professional development and growth.
 Top talent will also appreciate constructive feedback, so make regular appraisals part of your schedule.

 5. Benefits.
-Show you value your employees by offering a well rounded package.
-Fair pay is of course paramount, but so too is a level of flexibility that promotes a healthy work life balance.
-There's a lot to be said for additional perks like discounts and wellbeing programmes too.
+Show you value your employees by offering a well-rounded package.
+Fair pay is of course paramount, but so too is a level of flexibility that promotes a healthy work-life balance.
+There's a lot to be said for additional perks and positive employee experiences like discounts and wellbeing programs too.

 Ultimately, retention is all about creating the right workplace culture.
 When you do that, you create an environment in which employees feel appreciated, motivated, and loyal to your business.